vindarel/common-lisp-course-in-videos/README.md

 NEW!
 I recorded 8 videos on CLOS.
 I am publishing them one by one, editing subtitles on the way.

-CLOS is the famour object system of Common Lisp.
+CLOS is the famously powerful object system of Common Lisp.

 What we see:

-7.1 CLOS crash course, part 1
+7.1 CLOS crash course, part 1 [FREE PREVIEW]

 > DEFCLASS, MAKE-INSTANCE, attributes (aka slots), slot options (initarg, initform, reader, writer, accessor, documentation), slot-value, generic functions, DEFMETHOD, dispatching on built-in types, how objects are lazily updated, Slime inspector actions, manipulating Slime presentations, unbound slots and SLOT-BOUNDP, Slime shortcuts to create objects…